setms/book/docs/engineering-process/analysis.md

   S --detailed\ndesign--> UT
 ```

-This process consists of multiple steps.
-Since different actors (people or software processes) may execute different steps, there are hand-offs of work items.
-Hand-offs imply queues and their associated waiting time.
-Queuing theory proves that we can reduce the total time by limiting the number of items in process @@Kleinrock1974.

-Good software development processes are:
+Ideally, this process is:

-- **Iterative**: The system starts small and grows over time by adding parts.
+- **Iterative** -- The system starts small and grows over time by adding or changing parts.
-- **Incremental**: Each part goes through the process one or more times.
-Each stage of the process refines work from
+  Each part goes through the process one or more times.
-  earlier stages and/or adds information.

-[Use case scenarios](../requirements/digest/elicitation.md#techniques) make good candidates for these parts.
+  [Use case scenarios](../requirements/digest/elicitation.md#techniques) make good candidates for parts.
+- **Incremental** -- Each stage of the process refines work from earlier stages and/or adds information.

 Artifacts from one stage should link to the artifacts from earlier stages that they refine or add information to.
 This provides [traceability](../requirements/digest/management.md#requirements-management), which helps with impact